 When determining spinouts total values here, our data uses public valuation, last known private valuation and valuation when acquired/merged, all at time of data collection.
 The totals raised by spinouts, meanwhile, do not include merger & acquisition capital.

 Top spot goes to Oxford Nanopore, a technology company (although it has healthcare applications) founded at the University of Oxford in 2005 and produces devices that analyse molecular structure.
 At number two is Ceres Power, an engineering firm that specialises in the creation of fuel cell technology and was founded in 2001 at Imperial College London.
-Next comes the first healthcare entry OxSight, a developer of smart glasses intended to cure patients suffering from sight impairment, which was founded in 2016 at the University of Oxford.
+Next comes the first healthcare entry Exscientia, an artificial intelligence-driven drug discovery company, which was founded in 2012 at the University of Dundee.

-Unsurprisingly, the world-renowned University of Oxford university claims six spinouts in the top 10.
-Perhaps more surprising is the absence of spinouts from the University of Cambridge in the top 10, with their first entry, Inivata, down in 17th position.
-Collectively, companies from the University of Oxford in the top 10 are worth £6.03 billion, over 60% of the top 10’s total value.
+Unsurprisingly, the world-renowned University of Oxford university claims five spinouts in the top 10.
+Perhaps more surprising is the absence of spinouts from the University of Cambridge in the top 10, with their first entry, Inivata, down in 16th position.
+Collectively, companies from the University of Oxford in the top 10 are worth £4.33 billion, over 50% of the top 10’s total value.

-If we look at just the last 10 years though, only four spinouts are from the University of Oxford (worth a total of £3.18 billion).
-There were two more from University College London founded in the last decade.
-Seven companies from the last 10 years were in the 1998-2008 list, signalling that spinouts have become more valuable in recent years.
+If we look at just the last 10 years though, only three spinouts are from the University of Oxford (worth a total of £1.47 billion).
+There is one more from University College London founded in the last decade.
+Six companies from the last 10 years were in the 1998-2008 list, signalling that spinouts have become more valuable in recent years.

 Like Innovate UK, Horizon 2020 also provides public sector grants, but with funding from the European Union to secure Europe’s global competitiveness.
 In addition, Scottish Enterprise is also a government entity, but takes part in seed & venture capital rounds, as well as grant activities.